esopaci/PyQuake3D/README.md

 ## Parameters Setting
 The simulation parameters are implemented by modifying the parameter.txt file, rather than by changing the source code.
 The heterogeneous stress and friction parameters are imported from external files.
-Please refer to [Code Manual (PDF)](PyQuake3D_User_Manual.pdf) for description of parameter details.
+Please refer to [Code Manual](https://pyquake3d.readthedocs.io/en/latest/)  for description of parameter details.

 ## License